fralau/mkdocs-macros-plugin/webdoc/docs/advanced.md

 ### Use case

-Sometimes, you want your Python code to add some files to the HTML website that MkDocs is producing.
+Sometimes, you want your Python code to add some files to the HTML website that
+MkDocs is producing, completely aside of MkDoc's usual production workflow.

 These could be: